10 UTI facts

 Note.
 UTIs may be overlooked or mistaken for other conditions.

-6. Tell me more about the symptoms related to different types of UTI
+6. Other symptoms related to different types of UTI

 Each type of UTI may result in more specific symptoms.
 The symptoms depend on which part of the urinary tract is affected.